NREL/ssc/datadictionary.md

 custom wall thicknesses for the header piping as read from the modified output files.
 Utilized if custom_sf_pipe_sizes is true.
 Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)

 ### sf_rnr_diams
-custom diameters for the runner piping as read from the modified output files.
+custom inner diameters for the runner piping as read from the modified output files.
 Utilized if custom_sf_pipe_sizes is true.
 Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)

 ### sf_rnr_lengths
 custom lengths for the runner piping as read from the modified output files.
 Utilized if custom_sf_pipe_sizes is true.
 Changing the lengths does not affect the field layout.
 Do not change the number of values (sections) as this will result in unpredictable model behavior. [^](#toc)